Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/4-build.md

 :::danger
 **Beware of the *Clean*** option, unless you know what you are doing.

-The *Clean* option will **delete** all **generated files**, and any **mixed in customizations**.
+The *Clean* option will **delete** all **generated files**, and any **mixed-in customizations**.

 Cleaning is only useful when you are renaming model entities in such a way, that it affects the names of the generated files, and you need to clean up the old files.
-Always check in your files to your source control first.
+Always **check in your files to your source control** first.
 :::

 ## Model build output